You are here: Start » User Interface » Creating Deep Learning Model

 5. Performing training

-During training two main series are visible: training error and validation error.
+During training, two main series are visible: training error and validation error.
 Both charts should have a similar pattern.
-If a training was run before the third series with previous validation error is also displayed.
+If a training session was run before, the third series with previous validation error is also displayed.

 More detailed information is displayed below the chart: